United States

 Leave the Dogs at Home — The best Idaho hot springs (and other hot springs, for that matter) are not suitable for dogs.
 Their insides can’t handle the heat most times!

-The Best Idaho Hot Springs
+Best Natural Idaho Hot Springs

 #1 Goldbug Hot Springs